-Fears of virus seem far away as stores reopen in rural US
+In rural U.S., fears of virus seem far away as stores reopen

 In Vermont, people can shop at outdoor retailers, and five people can work at the same outdoor worksite.
 Manufacturing and indoor construction also can expand.

-Mike MacLeod, who owns a garden center just south of the resort town of Stowe, said the phone began ringing within minutes of the governor’s announcement Friday loosening the restrictions.
+Mike MacLeod, who owns a garden center just south of the resort town of Stowe, said the phone began ringing within miutes of the governor’s announcement Friday loosening the restrictions.

 “People are getting into their gardens,” he said.
 “One of the things they can do is work on the gardens and beautify their houses.”